rakered/rakered/packages/accounts/README.md

 await accounts.createUser({ username: 'hunter', password: 'hunter2' });
 ```

-It's possible to use `init` without providing options, to get up and running FAST.
-That being said, it is required to configure some email stuff for production.
-Think `siteName`, `siteUrl`, or token based verification urls.
+Options can be provided in two ways, passing them as object to `init`, or by providing them as environment variables.

 ## Options

 There are various options available.
-In development mode, this library runs in zero config mode.
-When running in production, the following settings are required:

-- `options.email` email options to be used to populate the mail template.
+In development mode, this library does not require a `MAIL_URL` to be set, instead emails will be logged to console.

+### Environment Variables

+Both `username` as well as `email` are optional, but one of those must be provided.

+- **MAIL_URL** _String_

-- `env.MAIL_URL` the smtp url for the mail server to use.
+  The smtp url for the mail server to use.

+  Optional when running in development mode

+- **JWT_SECRET** _String_

-- `env.JWT_TOKEN` the secret to use to sign the jwt tokens.
+  The secret to sign the jwt tokens with.

+- **EMAIL_FROM** _String_

+  The email address that's being used as sender.

+  Optional if `options.email.from` is provided

+- **BASE_URL** _String_

+  The url that will be prefixed to magic urls and provided to the email template.

+  Optional if `options.email.siteUrl` is provided

+- **SITE_NAME** _String_

+  The site name that will be provided to the email template.

+  Optional if `options.email.siteName` is provided

+- **LOGO_URL** _String_

+  The url for the logo that will be shown in the email.

+  Optional if `options.email.logoUrl` is provided

 ### Collection